-The Antonio J. Waring Jr. Endowment in Anthropology was established in the late 90's by Miss Henrietta Waring in memory of her husband, Dr. Antonio J. Waring Jr., who was one of the pioneers of Anthropology in Georgia.
+The Antonio J. Waring Jr. Endowment in Anthropology was established in the late 1990s by Miss Henrietta Waring in memory of her husband, Dr. Antonio J. Waring Jr., who was one of the pioneers of Anthropology in Georgia.
 Dr. Waring was a pediatrician in Savannah, whose lifelong passion was Anthropology.
 He had interests and participated in archaeological research and excavations across the southeastern United States.
 It was his bequest that the Endowment monies be used to raise awareness and appreciation for the study of what it means to be human.
-The UWG Anthropology Department is deeply honored to use these monies to support students whose work in years ahead will continue this mission.
+The UWG Anthropology Program is deeply honored to use these monies to support students whose work in years ahead will continue this mission.

 In accordance with the primary mission of the fund, the Antonio J. Waring, Jr. Scholarship Endowment awards the Waring Merit Scholarship in Anthropology to Anthropology majors at UWG on a semesterly base.
 The awards offset the cost of education for students, taking into account the costs of tuition, fees, books, and room and board.
 Successful candidates will receive a $1500 scholarship.

 Anthropology offers upper division courses during the summer.
 Check the Schedule for specific offerings.
 Through the Waring Endowment, we offer competitive scholarships: $500 for students who take upper division courses, and as much as $1000 for students who take summer field methods courses.

 The Founders Scholarship is a competitive full scholarship for incoming first-year students to study Anthropology at the University of West Georgia beginning each fall semester.
 This award for Anthroplogy majors is based upon academic achievement and also potential for scholarly growth.